irun2themoney/apx-toolkit/README.md

 - APIs triggered by user interaction may not be discovered
 - Rate limits may apply (auto-detected and documented)

+## Tips and Advanced Options

+### Best Practices for API Discovery

+1. **Start with Direct API Endpoints**
+   - If you know the API URL, use it directly in `startUrls`
+   - This is faster and more reliable than discovering from a landing page

+2. **Use Authentication When Needed**
+   - Add `bearerToken` or `apiKey` for protected APIs
+   - Use `oauthFlow: true` for OAuth 2.0 authentication
+   - This ensures all discovered APIs can be processed

+3. **Optimize for Large Datasets**
+   - Set `maxPages` to limit pagination
+   - Use `maxConcurrency` to control request rate
+   - Adjust `minResponseSize` to filter out small responses

+4. **Enable Interaction Simulation**
+   - Set `enableInteractionSimulation: true` for complex SPAs
+   - This helps discover APIs triggered by user interactions
+   - Increase `interactionWaitTime` if APIs load slowly

+5. **Choose Export Formats**
+   - Select only the formats you need in `exportFormats`
+   - This reduces processing time and output size

+### Advanced Configuration

+- **Custom Data Path**: Use `dataPath` if you know the JSON structure
+- **Pagination Type**: Set `paginationType` to 'page', 'offset', or 'cursor' for better control
+- **API Patterns**: Use `apiPatterns` to filter specific API endpoints
+- **Discovery Timeout**: Increase `discoveryTimeout` for slow-loading pages

 ## Troubleshooting

 ### No APIs Discovered